Solar in Daytona Beach, FL: 2026 Cost, Savings & Payback

 Solar Energy in Daytona Beach, Florida

 Daytona Beach, Florida receives an average of 5.2 peak sun hours per day, providing excellent conditions for residential solar installations.
-With electricity rates averaging 14.7¢ per kWh from Florida Power & Light, near the national average, solar provides competitive returns on investment.
+With electricity rates averaging 14.7¢ per kWh from Florida Power & Light, below the national average, but with rates rising 2-3% annually, the long-term savings are still meaningful.

 Daytona Beach has a solar penetration rate of 5.7% — showing growing adoption of residential solar, with significant room for expansion.
 The cost of living index of 109 (national average: 100) is near the national average.